 Best Practices for Accurate HCC Coding

 If your medical billing service, clinical staff, and administrative team members aren’t cognizant of your HCC efforts, they can’t help you achieve successful capture measures.
 Engage in role-appropriate training, then activate your staff to take action toward improvement.

-Providers always capture detailed diagnosis information for their patients in visit notes, but they may not include documented diagnoses in the final claims for visits when they enter their own billing codes, If diagnoses are not in the claim, they are not counted towards that patient’s annual HCC total.
+Providers always capture detailed diagnosis information for their patients in visit notes, but they may not include documented diagnoses in the final claims for visits when they enter their billing codes.
+If diagnoses are not in the claim, they are not counted towards that patient’s annual HCC total.

 Auditing your process should be your first toward putting stronger analytical HCC measures in place.
-Evaluate your current-state success.
-Are physicians routinely capturing complete HCC-relevant diagnosis information?
+Evaluate your current-state success and determine whether physicians are routinely capturing complete HCC-relevant diagnosis information.
 How much risk information do you have on your patient base?
 Where do you have gaps?